suriyun-production/mmorpg-kit-docs/docs/pages/103-game-database.md

 There are 2 types of built-in game database that can be created:

 *   `Game Database`, with this game database you can set an game data to game database by drag created game data into its fields.
 You can create this kind of game database by right click in `Project` window, choose `Create -> GameDatabase -> Game Database`
-*   `Resources Folder Game Database`, with this game database you can set an game data to game database by create an game data in `Resources` folder (the folder with name `Resources` which can be created anywhere in Assets).
+*   `Resources Folder Game Database`, with this game database you can set an game data to game database by create an game data in `Resources` folder (the folder with name `Resources` which can be created anywhere in `Assets` folder).
 You can create this kind of game database by right click in `Project` window, choose `Create -> GameDatabase -> Resources Folder Game Database`

 ![](../images/create-game-database-menu.png)